SaraMolas/saramolas.github.io/index.md

 </style>

-I study how internal representations emerge in biological and artificial neural systems.
+I study how complex neural systems represent information and implement computations, using methods from computational neuroscience and mechanistic interpretability.

 My background is in systems and computational neuroscience, where I completed a PhD studying how spatial and contextual information is encoded by biological neurons.
 I am now focusing on mechanistic interpretability and representation learning in artificial neural networks, supported by Coefficient Giving funding.